 If you do not heed my advice and have preventative pest control treatment done, here are some things that you can look for to know if you have a carpenter ant problem:

 First, what does a carpenter ant look like?

 Carpenter ants establish their nests inside of a structure by excavating inside of wood and laying their eggs.
-They do not digest wood like a termite does, but spit out the wood shavings, which is why you will often see piles of sawdust under the area of activity.
-As their nest spreads, it begins to weaken the wood that they are infesting, causing potentially serious damages to your home.
+They do not digest wood like a termite does but spit out the wood shavings, which is why you will often see piles of sawdust under the area of activity.
+As their nest spreads, it begins to weaken the wood that they are infesting, causing potentially severe damages to your home.

 Do you have ants in your house?

 First, if you see medium to large size ants trailing around inside of your house, you most likely have a problem.
 Carpenter ants have no food sources inside of your home.
 They feed on parts of plants, other insects, etc. and if they do end up inside your home, they are probably just coming from an ant colony located inside your walls that are trying to get outside to forage for food for the colony.

 If you see ants trailing up your siding, you almost certainly have a problem.
 Ants follow pheromone trails and each other.
 Where you see a dozen or so ants, there are many, many more that have followed that same trail.
 If it ends underneath your siding and into your structure, this would be cause for concern.